 When you factor in the floor, the insulation, and ceiling, the remaining headroom is notably reduced.

 We typically recommend building with high cube shipping containers.
-High cube containers are the same dimensions as standard containers, but are an additional foot taller than standard containers.
-This extra foot of ceiling height makes a big difference.
+High cube containers have the same dimensions as standard containers except that they are one foot taller.
+This extra foot of ceiling height makes a big difference in interior space.

-The high cube containers can be up to an extra $1,500 to purchase, but are well worth the additional money.
+The high cube containers usually cost a few hundred dollars extra but are well worth the additional money.

 Another hot topic with shipping container homes is flooring.

 Some say that you can save a lot of money by keeping the original shipping container flooring.
 But, is this wise?